-The Newcastle settlement had a population in 2016 of 3,093 which is targeted to grow between the period 2022-2028 by 1,094 persons (35%) to 4,187 persons by 2028.
-Taking this growth over the plan period alongside estimated growth between 2017 and Q3 2022 of 935 people this equates to an overall growth of 2,049 (65%) persons over the period 2017 to 2028.
+The Newcastle settlement had a population in 2016 of 3,093 which is targeted to grow by 1,946 persons (+63%) to 5,039 persons by 2028.
 On this basis, the settlement can be categorised as a medium sized town.
-The jobs to residents ratio in 2016 was 0.21512 which indicates a net-outflow commuter-based settlement which is dependent on other areas for jobs.
+The jobs to residents ratio in 2016 was 0.21513 which indicates a net-outflow commuter-based settlement which is dependent on other areas for jobs.
 However, as set out in the asset-based analysis in Appendix 2B, the nearby Greenogue and Baldonnell Business Parks provide local jobs within close proximity to the settlement increasing this ratio to circa.
 2.25.